 There are two main types of chamomile: German (Maricaria recutita) and Roman (Anthemis nobilis).
 Both are beneficial to have as companion plants.

-First, chamomile helps fix the nitrogen in the soil by bringing up nutrients from deeper in the soil.
+First, chamomile helps fix the nitrogen in the soil by bringing up nutrients from deeper into the soil.
 Their flowers attract beneficial insects such as hoverflies, ladybugs, beneficial wasps, and honey bees.

 If you weren’t aware, many of these helpful bugs are predatory to pests.
 For example, ladybugs are a natural predator of aphids and will help keep their populations down.